Loch Lomond Inveruglas / Tarbet

 Thursday 26th Berridale to The Haven near Sarclet.
 W then SW, F4, 37km

 Passed by An Dun natural arch and great photo of Stuart taken by Gordon (bound to feature in the next photo competition).
-The rock strata here like that east of Thurso runs at an incline to the horizontal giving an illusion of paddling down or uphill
+The rock strata here like that west of Thurso runs at an incline to the horizontal giving an illusion of paddling down or uphill

 Stopped for break at Dunbeath and continued onto Lybster for lunch at cafe in front of the harbour.